-Creating an Auto Parts Keyword List for SEO
+Creating an Auto Parts Keywords List for SEO

-Are you trying to create an auto parts keyword list for your SEO optimizations?
-As you may know, we recommend using our EAST acronym and Google’s E-E-A-T to optimize web pages.
+Are you trying to create an auto parts keywords list for your SEO optimizations?
+As you may know, Hedges & Company recommends using our EAST acronym and Google’s E-E-A-T to optimize web pages.

 Still, it’s important to know how auto parts keywords play a role.
 We do extensive testing and experimenting on what works best for SEO.
 We also do our own case studies on consumer search patterns and analysis of keywords.
 Here are some of our best SEO strategies to build out your own auto parts keyword list.

-Tips on building your auto parts keyword list:
+Tips on building your auto parts keywords list:

 - The Road to Purchase is sometimes non-linear.
 You need to be visible for different types of search keywords along the Road to Purchase